Zapotec Plant Food Traditions

 This very special experience takes you into a Zapotec home in a village outside Oaxaca City.

-After exploring the market, we’ll stroll through the town to the home of a Zapotec family who has welcomed us to share a meal with them.
-We’ll learn about their customs and traditions and participate in the preparation of a plant food dish in the ancestral way, grinding corn on the metate and cooking over a wood fire.
-Afterward, we’ll sit down together to enjoy a simple vegetarian meal before heading back to Oaxaca city.
+Cooking together makes a meaning bridge between cultures.
+After exploring the market, we’ll visit the home of a Zapotec family that has welcomed us to share a meal with them.
+We’ll participate in the preparation of our meal in the ancestral way, grinding corn on the metate, making our own tortillas and cooking a traditional plant-based meal over a wood fire.
+Sitting down together to enjoy our meal, we’ll have a chance to learn more about their lives as weavers in this traditional community.

 Transportation is included – Group will meet at 8:30am at a central point in Oaxaca City.